Joys and Challenges

 Know that you are only as wealthy as your net worth, not your income.
 Do not waste the opportunity that your earning potential brings.
 Saving is critical, no matter how small of a percentage.
 It is your lifeline in the present and your freedom in the future.
 It gives you the flexibility that a paycheck-to-paycheck lifestyle can never have.

 Visit our Top Saving Ideas to get ahead of your finances even more.

 How do you ensure that while being the best therapist in the world, you can still reach your goal of having a wealthy life?
-Here are the things we do to achieve a stress-free Home Health Physical Therapist life.
+Here are what we do to achieve a stress-free Home Health Physical Therapist life.

 This now makes a total of 11 hours of work.
-Because you were only paid for the 8 points, this takes your Rate down to $34.90 (($48 x 8 points) / 11 hours).
+Because you were only paid for the 8 points, your rate is down to $34.90 (($48 x 8 points) / 11 hours).
 Thirty percent less than what you thought it was.
 The blurred boundary between work and life has a cost.
 Make sure to revisit and define it every time.

 Hey, we’re not telling you not to be the best doctor-calling and on-time-documenting clinician that you are!
 But you want to live a life too, right?!